atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.15214_v2/01_intro.md

 Estimating what causes particular analysts’ reactions would, in an ideal world, require rerunning the same earnings call while varying only one clearly identified narrative of the CEO’s remarks—an experiment which is clearly infeasible.
 Instead, I propose a novel framework that (i) constructs credible counterfactual disclosures: precise, transparent edits (henceforth, morphs) to the CEO’s speech along pre-specified linguistic dimensions; (ii) holds fundamentals and the market’s information set fixed; and (iii) measures how each morph changes analysts’ responses.

-I identify six key narrative dimensions likely to influence analysts’ belief formation: Guidance, Jargon, Confidence, Macro-Perspective, Sentiment, and Uncertainty.
+I identify six key narrative dimensions likely to influence analysts’ belief formation: Guidance, Jargon, Confidence, Global Perspective, Sentiment, and Uncertainty.
 These dimensions are selected based on prior research on the effects of linguistic features and stock market reactions.
 To verify that these narratives are informative, I use a state-of-the-art large language model to assign each earnings call a score from 0 to 10 for the extent to which each narrative dimension is expressed.
 A ML model trained on these six scores achieves an average out-of-sample performance of approximately 40%40\% relative to models using the full textual embeddings, suggesting that the six narratives capture informational content relevant to analysts’ belief formation.

 Then, inspired by the methodology of Horton2023 and Ludwig2024, I construct an in-silico experimental design with a simple approach to generate human-like text.
 Namely, I train a model that maps earnings call transcripts to analysts’ measurable actions; then I create systematic, structured, human-like edits (morphs) to the same transcript along the above-mentioned six linguistic dimensions.
 Finally, I generate embeddings of the morphed text and feed them into my ML model.
 The difference between the outcomes based on the original (baseline) and morphed (counterfactual) texts recovers the predicted treatment effect (PTE) of the targeted language narrative.
 This methodology advances beyond conventional natural-language-processing framework that relies on simplistic text-based proxies (e.g., bag-of-words, fixed sentiment lexicons) by making it possible to intervene directly on the text.
 The granularity and flexibility of this framework make it possible to quantitatively evaluate the influence of narratives within financial markets and to estimate with precision the contribution of each narrative dimension to realized earnings and to analysts’ earnings expectations.

 Most importantly, this in-silico experiment allows me to disentangle the narratives that financial analysts pay attention to—those driving the ML model that predicts their forecasts (Analysts Expectation for Earnings, AEE)—from the narratives they should pay attention to—those associated with future realized earnings (Future Realized Earnings, FRE).
 I find that, while analysts appear to allocate a rational level of attention to jargon, they severely under-react to narratives of uncertainty (Average PTE for AEE = -9.22 bps versus Average PTE for FRE = -41.09 bps), confidence (Average PTE for AEE = 6.09 bps, Average PTE for FRE = 25.76 bps), and future guidance (Average PTE for AEE = 10.84 bps, Average PTE for FRE = 19.43 bps).
-Conversely, they over-react to narratives of sentiment (Average PTE for AEE = 34.88 bps, Average PTE for FRE = 25.76 bps) and macro-perspective (Average PTE for AEE = 10.84 bps, Average PTE for FRE = -19.43 bps).
+Conversely, they over-react to narratives of sentiment (Average PTE for AEE = 34.88 bps, Average PTE for FRE = 25.76 bps) and global perspective (Average PTE for AEE = 10.84 bps, Average PTE for FRE = -19.43 bps).

 To summarize, I show that language, although it conveys no additional quantitative information and often reflects managerial framing rather than substantive disclosure, is still informative about future economic prospects and can induce sizeable shifts in analysts’ forecasts.
 This finding underscores the powerful role of corporate communication in shaping market expectations and, more broadly, the role of narrative within financial markets.
 The framework developed in this paper provides a way to precisely measure the effects of such narratives and sheds new light on the mechanism of expectation formation within financial markets.
 For corporate managers, it offers an opportunity to strategically design communication by experimenting with alternative framings of the same message.
 For analysts, it highlights the importance of distinguishing substantive information from rhetorical choices and of redirecting attention away from topics that may be emphasized for strategic rather than informational purposes.